backstage-technical-services/hub/docs/Our Tools.md

   the website.
 * `ops-security`: This is where we talk about anything security related.
   [Snyk](#snyk) also posts notifications of vulnerabilities here.
+* `service-ci`: This is where CircleCI will post any notifications about any CI workflows (eg, if a workflow fails).
 * `service-github`: This is where important notifications from GitHub are posted, including new Pull Requests.
 * `service-rss`: This is where any potentially interesting news in the